Wilderness Motorhomes Ltd Privacy Policy

 8. Marketing emails

 We will only send you marketing communications for the lawful purposes set out in the table above.
-If you wish to opt-out of receiving marketing communications, please use the 'unsubscribe' link provided in our emails, or otherwise contact us directly and we will stop sending you communications.
+If you wish to update your marketing preferences or opt-out of receiving marketing communications, please use the ‘Manage Preferences’ or 'unsubscribe' link provided in our emails, or otherwise contact us directly and we will stop sending you communications.

 For the most part, your personal data is collected, stored and processed outside the European Economic Area (EEA).